March 12, 2021

-If your 2019 tax refund was direct deposited, your payment will be deposited to the same bank account as your refund.
+If your 2019 or 2020 tax refund was direct deposited, your payment will be deposited to the same bank account as your refund.
 Simply log into Online Banking or our Mobile Banking app to see the deposit in your account.

 If you receive a check, you can save a trip to the bank by depositing it using Mobile Check Deposit.
 Just follow these easy steps:

-- Download our Mobile Banking App from The App Store® or Google PlayTM and open it.
+- Download our Mobile Banking App from The App Store®or Google PlayTM and open it.

 - Log in using your Online Banking username and password OR click “Register Now” to sign up.